-Drink up.
 One study found that subjects who drank green tea before a cognitive-functioning test performed significantly better than those who drank a placebo.
 Researchers who monitored the brain function of those undergoing testing say that the green tea improved brain plasticity—basically, it allowed their brains to learn faster.

 Light to moderate consumption of alcohol later in life correlated to increased episodic memory compared to those who abstained, according to one study.
 Red wine in particular is packed with polyphenols, which give the glass its dark red color and bitter taste, and give your body a protective dose of antioxidants.

 Bright red and orange vegetables are top sources of a type of nutrient called carotenoids, which seem to improve cognition and memory over longer periods of time.
 One of the most powerful of these nutrients is lycopene, which is found in high doses in the skin of tomatoes.
 Lycopene also protects you from depression-causing inflammation, so working it into your daily diet can also boost your mood.
 Why cherry tomatoes, specifically?
 Because lycopene is concentrated in the skin, the little red buttons carry more.
 And if you're looking for even more of a boost, be sure to cook your tomatoes, as they'll have higher levels of lycopene than raw ones.

 In a study, older subjects were given a dose of beet juice, then hooked up to an MRI machine.
 The researchers discovered that the beet juice measurably improved blood flow to their brains.

 - – 7 Brain-Boosting Breakfast Foods To Eat for a Focused Day

 - – Is Sourdough Actually Healthier Than Regular Bread?

 - – 5 Best Superfoods That Support Liver Health